What Dachshunds Were Bred for and Why It Matters

 Final Thoughts

-Understanding what the Dachshund was originally bred for is important because it can explain many of their traits, characteristics, and potential behavior issues.
+It’s crucial to understand what the Dachshund was originally bred for because it can explain many of their traits, characteristics, and potential behavior issues.

 About the Author